Beliavsky/Alan-Miller-Fortran/README.md

 ## Classification of [Alan Miller's Fortran codes](https://jblevins.org/mirror/amiller/)

+### Linear Algebra
+[as6.f90](https://jblevins.org/mirror/amiller/as6.f90) Cholesky factorization of symmetric positive definite matrix with only lower triangle stored as a vector (2 versions).
+[as7.f90](https://jblevins.org/mirror/amiller/as7.f90) Inversion of symmetric positive definite matrix with only lower triangle stored as a vector using AS6 (2 versions).
+Includes short test program and interfaces.
+[as60.f90](https://jblevins.org/mirror/amiller/as60.f90) Calculates the eigenvalues/vectors of a real symmetric matrix.

 ### Optimization
 [as298.f90](https://jblevins.org/mirror/amiller/as298.f90) Hybrid minimization routine using simulated annealing and a user-supplied local minimizer.
 You should also look at Dr. Tibor Csendes' global optimization package.